 We do our best to provide accurate information but would appreciate being notified if any incorrect information is found.
 You may do so by using our Feedback link.

-The Prussian Confederation is established to oppose the Teutonic Knights and seek autonomy within the Kingdom of Poland.
+The Prussian Confederation is established on February 21, 1440, in Kwidzyn (Marienwerder) by 53 nobles/clergy and 19 cities to oppose the the high taxes and authoritarian rule of the Teutonic Knights and seek autonomy within the Kingdom of Poland.

-The Scottish ship, SS California , homeward-bound and approaching Ireland at full steam, was attacked by the German U-boat SM U-85 and sank in nine minutes, 38 miles off the coast of Ireland.
+The Anchor Line passenger Scottish ship, SS California, homeward-bound and approaching Ireland at full steam, is attacked on February 7, 1917 by the German U-boat SM U-85 and sank in nine minutes, 38 miles off the coast of Ireland.
+43 people perished.
 More

-President John F. Kennedy proclaimed an embargo on trade between the United States and Cuba, in response to certain actions taken by the Cuban Government, and directed the Departments of Commerce and the Treasury to implement the embargo, which remains in place today.
+President John F. Kennedy proclaims an embargo on trade between the United States and Cuba effective on February 7, 1962, in response to certain actions taken by the Cuban Government Kennedy directed the Departments of Commerce and the Treasury to implement and manage the embargo, which still remains in place today.
 More

-The Treaty of Maastricht is signed, formally establishing the European Union, effective on November 1, 1993 with the EEC becoming the European Community (EC) "first pillar" of the newly formed EU, which encompassed the EC alongside other areas like foreign policy and justice.
+The Treaty of Maastricht is signed on February 7, 1992, formally establishing the European Union, effective on November 1, 1993 with the EEC becoming the European Community (EC) "first pillar" of the newly formed EU, which encompassed the EC alongside other areas like foreign policy and justice.

 In 2009, the Lisbon Treaty merged the EC into the EU, creating a unified legal framework and giving the EU a single legal personality as the EC formally ceased to exist.
 The six founding nations of the EU's predecessors, the European Coal and Steel Community (ECSC) and the European Economic Community (EEC), were Belgium, France, West Germany, Italy, Luxembourg, and the Netherlands.
 These nations signed treaties in the 1950s to create the ECSC (1951) and the EEC (1957) with the goal of fostering peace and economic integration, laying the groundwork for the modern European Union.
 More

-Australian wildfires, known as "Black Saturday," claim the lives of 173 people injured over 400 and destroy thousands of homes.
+Australian wildfires, known as "Black Saturday," claim the lives of 173 people injured over 400 and destroy thousands of homes on February 7, 2009.
 The fires which burned over 1.1 million acres, were caused by extreme heat and drought conditions, resulting in a state of emergency and subsequent government investigations